 Dental implants are metal posts or frames that are surgically positioned into the jawbone.
-Once in place, they allow the dentist to mount replacement teeth onto them.
+Once in place, they allow the Dentist in Mesa, AZ to mount replacement teeth onto them.
 Dental implants are made of titanium, which is one of the strongest metals on earth.
 They are designed to fuse with your jawbone through a process known as osseointegration.
 The implant is like an artificial tooth root that supports a crown, bridge, or denture.
 Since they are made of titanium, they are strong and durable enough to last for many years.
 In addition to restoring the function of your teeth, implants replace lost bone tissue and prevent further deterioration from occurring.
 Once healed, your implants will look, feel, and function just like your natural teeth.

 With dental implants, you can replace one tooth or several teeth at once.
 The implants are made of titanium and are surgically screwed into your jawbone.
 They act as permanent artificial roots to which replacement teeth are attached.
 Dental implants offer a number of advantages when compared to traditional bridgework and dentures.
 Here are five benefits of dental implants: